 The visitors center is situated about a mile from the prehistoric monument.
 The ancient stones can't be viewed from that location, which is good.
 It's much more dramatic to come upon Stonehenge as you crest a low hill and see the stone circle in the distance.
 It is possible to disembark the bus at the halfway point and walk a trail which will take you to the stones, passing at least one of the ancient burial mounds which are scattered across the gentle, green hills.

 We left the bus with our audio guides in hand and began to follow the path that encircles the stones.
-The information on the audio guides is very thorough and if I wanted even more information, I was able to push another button to learn more about a particular subject.
+The information on the audio guides is very thorough and if I wanted additional details, I was able to push another button to learn further interesting facts about a particular subject.
 I learned more from that little device than I had ever discovered via any other source.

 We would have remained out there much longer, but wanted to visit the exhibition at the visitors center before heading back to the bus.
 We looked at an outdoor display which explained how the heavy stones may had been transported and put into position.
 We also saw replicas of the huts that would have provided shelter for the workers all those centuries ago.
 They were circular, thatched huts which contained unique beds and shelves made from interwoven branches.
 They were very impressive.
 There was more to see, but we all wanted a hot drink before returning to the bus.
 I will never forget my visit to Stonehenge.
 It was everything I had dreamed it would be.